ucsb-cs156-s21/STARTER-jpa02/HEROKU.md

 2. Login to your Heroku account and navigate to the Heroku Dashboard.

-   Create a new Heroku Application with the name `jpa02-yourGitHubId`, substituting your GitHub id in place of `yourGitHubId`.
+   Create a new Heroku Application with the name `jpa02-cgaucho`, substituting your UCSB email address (without the `@ucsb.edu`) part in place of `cgaucho`.

    Example: `jpa02-cgaucho`

+   Note that the autograder for this assignment *assumes that you will use exactly this name* for your Heroku application.

-   If you find that your GitHub id is too long, or the application name is already taken, then modify your application name as needed.
-(You'll be letting us know where your application is deployed so that we can check.)
+   So, if you find that you cannot  GitHub id is too long, or the application name is already taken, for now, modify your application name as needed, and then make a post on the `#help-jpa02` channel on the course Slack.
+We will have to put special case code in the autograder to account for this, or else just check that part of your grade manually.

 3. Ensure that your repo contains a `Procfile` with appropriate contents, as explained below.

    A `Procfile` is a file simply called `Procfile` (exactly with that